 Private Interview - 30% of final score

-Judges evaluate a delegate's ability to fulfill the qualifications, responsibilities, duties, and term of the titleholder; personal qualities and attributes relevant to the titleholder position; commitment to their community service initiative; ability to express their own beliefs in an authentic and relatable manner; sense of accomplishments / goals above and beyond the fact sheet; spontaneity, intelligence, sense of humor, charm and charisma; authenticity and ability to answer questions in a conversational, unrehearsed manner; and ability to serve as a role model and if they are reflective of their generation.
+Judges evaluate a contestant's ability to fulfill the qualifications, responsibilities, duties, and term of the titleholder; personal qualities and attributes relevant to the titleholder position; commitment to their community service initiative; ability to express their own beliefs in an authentic and relatable manner; sense of accomplishments / goals above and beyond the fact sheet; spontaneity, intelligence, sense of humor, charm and charisma; authenticity and ability to answer questions in a conversational, unrehearsed manner; and ability to serve as a role model and if they are reflective of their generation.

 Talent / HERStory™- 20% of final score